 Here are five elements of ecommerce strategy to consider to encourage more clicks on the “buy” button:

-Product pricing is a tricky decision to make in ecommerce.
-You might assume that lower pricing on a sales page will always have a positive effect on conversions, but surprisingly, it can have the opposite effect entirely.
+Product pricing is tricky in ecommerce.
+You might assume that lower pricing on a sales page will always have a positive effect on conversions but, surprisingly, it can have the opposite effect.

-The big issue with low pricing is that it establishes your customers’ perception of the product’s value, so even a high-quality item with a low price will be perceived as lower quality than the same item with a higher price.
-For example, would you rather spend $15 on a pair of jeans or a $50 pair?
+The big issue with low pricing is that it establishes your customers’ perception of the product’s value, so even a high-quality item will be seen as lower quality if it has a low price.
+For example, would you rather invest in a $15 pair of jeans or a $50 pair?
 Your customers want good quality and long-lasting products, so your pricing should reflect the value you want customers to perceive in your product while still keeping it affordable.

 This effect is especially pronounced when selling products where the quality of the product is not immediately apparent.
 For example, with wine: Most wine aficionados would rather buy a $50 bottle of wine than a $10 bottle, even if they know nothing about the quality of either.
 This is because the price establishes their perception and expectation of the quality.

 One of the best examples of how higher pricing can affect conversions is found in Robert Cialdini’s book, Influence.
 In it, he describes a scenario where a local jeweler accidentally doubled all her prices for turquoise jewelry.
 Although she had meant to discount the jewelry by 50% because it was not selling, her mistake actually resulted in her selling out of all turquoise jewelry.
 With the inflated price, her customers’ perceptions of the turquoise changed — they assumed it had a higher intrinsic value because of the higher price.